run-until-caught/Run-Until-Caught-Development/README.md

 - ANSWER: It is still being written and probably has lots of typos.

 QUESTION: Can I contribute to this document?
 - ANSWER: Yes, there will eventually be a "CONTRIBUTING" markdown file with instructions but there is not one yet.
+We're especially interested in more cultural references and puns.
+They'll decrease overall clarity, but we've decided that we like puns more.
+Sorry.